University Diploma in Tutoring

 - You are taught through a combination of face to face teaching and independent study

-- In addition, meetings with personal academic tutors are scheduled on at least 4 occasions
+- Meetings with personal academic tutors are scheduled on at least 4 occasions

 - You have an opportunity to discuss your progress with your academic tutor